mayra-cabrera/vim-quick-cheatsheet/README.md

 ### Slackcat

 - `:%! slackcat -c test -m image.png` - Sends a image.png to `test`channel in slack
-- `:%! slackcat -u mayra -m image.png` - Sends image.png to specific user in slack
+- `:%! slackcat -u mayra -m image.png` - Sends image.png to specific user in slack (in this case to `mayra`)